nimishjha/chromakeys/README.md

 ## Navigating color schemes

-Use `ckNextColorScheme` and `ckPreviousColorScheme`.
-There is also `ckNextGroup` which takes you to the first scheme in the next color group (ckBlueNN, ckCyan01, ckGray01, ckOrange01 and so on). `ckFirstColorScheme` will take you to the first scheme in the entire folder.
+Use `ckNextColorScheme` (Alt-l) and `ckPreviousColorScheme` (Alt-k).
+There is also `ckNextGroup` (Alt-h) which takes you to the first scheme in the next color group (ckBlueNN, ckCyan01, ckGray01, ckOrange01 and so on). `ckFirstColorScheme` (Alt-j) will take you to the first scheme in the entire folder.

 ## A-B comparisons